nickpastoria/148TraceryGame/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
+The rules for playing it as a game will be located on [Google Docs](https://docs.google.com/document/d/1dnODg9qQO1BOPVUgXJ6qKQ7jAm_vDei32QQfmam_cos/edit?usp=sharing)

 ## Usage